Need Help?

 Returning to CCA

-To allow enough time for issuance of your I-20 and application for a new visa (should you need one), contact ISAP at least 60 days before the start of the semester in which you will return to CCA.
+To allow enough time for issuance of your I-20 and application for a new visa (should you need one), contact ISS at least 60 days before the start of the semester in which you will return to CCA.

 Eligibility for CPT and OPT after returning to CCA